injury victim

 Workplace accidents can happen in any job.
 However, there are certain occupations that are more dangerous to employees than others, even when employers are careful to abide by all safety rules and regulations.
-Fortunately, those who are injured at work can collect compensation for their medical expenses and lost wages through the state’s workers’ compensation program.
+Fortunately, those who are injured at work can collect compensation for their medical expenses and partial wage replacement through the state’s workers’ compensation program.

 The Construction Industry